Cheap airfare to the Caribbean? Is it possible?

 Watching the planes land in St. Martin in the Caribbean.
 It is a trip!

 Here are some of the major features of the Capital One Ventures card:

-You can also earn a one-time bonus of 10,000 miles once you spend $1,000 on purchases within the first 3 months.
-This is equal to $100 in credit.
+You can also earn a one-time bonus of 50,000 miles once you spend $3,000 on purchases within the first 3 months (their current offer, this changes fairly frequently).
+This is equal to $300 in credit.

 I also like the way the redemption system works.
 To figure out how many points it would take to pay for an airfare, just add two zeros to the price.

 So say, for instance, that the flight cost $900, the total number of points needed to purchase this ticket would be 90,000.

 But don't forget, you are getting 2 points for every dollar spent.
 So you can earn that cheap airfare to the Caribbean even faster.

 In fact, when we were looking into a flight recently it cost $856.
 To purchase this ticket on my old card, it would have cost me 35,000 - 50,000 miles depending on the flights I took.
 So I would have had to charge $35,000 or $50,000 to book the flight.